misken/hillmaker/README.md

 -----------

 A companion repo, https://github.com/misken/hillmaker-examples/ contains Jupyter notebooks and Python scripts illustrating the use of hillmaker.

-You can see the most recent one at https://github.com/misken/hillmaker-examples/blob/main/notebooks/basic_usage_shortstay_unit_044.ipynb.
+You can also find example notebooks within this main hillmaker repo.
+You can see the most recent one at https://github.com/misken/hillmaker-examples/blob/main/notebooks/basic_usage_shortstay_unit_046.ipynb.

 The source and a binary wheel are available from PyPi.
 You can install using pip.